Paper Overview

 The eSEN Architecture: The paper introduces the equivariant Smooth Energy Network (eSEN), designed with specific choices to ensure a smooth and well-behaved Potential Energy Surface (PES):

-- Smooth PES Construction: Critical design choices include using distance cutoffs instead of fixed neighbor counts, polynomial envelope functions ensuring derivatives go to zero at cutoffs, and limited radial basis functions to avoid overly sensitive PES.
+- Smooth PES Construction: Critical design choices include using distance cutoffs, polynomial envelope functions ensuring derivatives go to zero at cutoffs, and limited radial basis functions to avoid overly sensitive PES.

 Efficient Training Strategy: A two-stage training regimen with fast pre-training using a non-conservative direct-force model, followed by fine-tuning to enforce energy conservation.
 This captures the efficiency of direct-force training while ensuring physical robustness.